-DATA LICENSING
+Data encryption and licensing

 Introduction

-Data Clients do not buy the S-100 based products but are licensed to use it.
+Data Clients generally do not buy S-100 based products but are licensed to use them.
 Licensing is the method that Data Servers use to give Data Clients selective access to up-to-date products for a given period of time.

-To operate the scheme effectively there must be a means where Data Client systems can unlock the encrypted ENC cells.
-To unlock the data the Data Clients system must have access to the cell keys that were used to encrypt the licensed product files.
-These keys are supplied to the Data Client, encrypted, in a permit file containing a set of cell permits.
-It is these cell permits that contain the encryption keys.
+To operate the scheme effectively there must be a means where Data Client systems can unlock the encrypted data.
+To unlock the data the Data Clients system must have access to the keys that were used to encrypt the licensed data files.
+These keys are supplied to the Data Client, encrypted, in a permit file containing a set of permits.
+It is these data permits that contain the encryption keys.

-To make each set of cell permits exclusive the cell keys must be encrypted using something that is unique to the Data Clients system.
+To make each set of data permits exclusive the keys must be encrypted using something that is unique to the Data Clients system.
 OEMs assign a unique identifier (HW_ID) to each of their systems and provide an encrypted copy of this, in the form of a user permit, to each Data Client.
-The HW_ID is stored in the user permit encrypted.
+The HW_ID is encrypted and stored in the user permit.

 OEMs encrypt the HW_ID with their own unique manufacturer key (M_KEY) so that a HW_ID cannot be duplicated by another manufacturer.
-IHO as the Scheme Administrator provide the Data Servers access to the OEM M_KEYs and can therefore decrypt the HW_ID stored in the user permit.
-Data Servers encrypt their cell keys with the manufacturers HW_ID when producing a set of cell permits.
+The IHO, as the Scheme Administrator, provides the Data Servers with access to the OEM M_KEYs and can therefore decrypt the HW_ID stored in the user permit.
+Data Servers encrypt their cell keys with the manufacturers HW_ID when producing a set of data permits.
 This makes them unique to the Data Client and as such not transferable between Data Client systems.